-Rossi.
+The annual canvass of voters was conducted from February throughout May; in compliance with Connecticut General Statutes.
 The canvass of electors was completed by the Registrars using the National Change of Address System which is a product that most town registrars used within Connecticut that is available from the U.S. Postal Service.
-The purpose of executing the canvass is to update existing voter records as well as to purge voter records for those voters who have moved out of the town and/or state.
+The purpose of executing the canvass is to update existing voter records as well as to purge voter records for those voters who have moved out of town and/or state.